Madagascar June 7-15, 2023

 Whales.
 The channel between Nosy Boraha and Madagascar has substantial groups of humpback whales that migrate from the Antarctic to this breeding ground favourable both for courtship and the growth of their young before their annual migration to colder water.
 Although scarce, southern right whales, as a part of the recolonization of their former ranges, are known to appear along the coast from time to time.

 Pirates.
 The island became a popular base for pirates, starting with Adam Baldridge in 1691 and ending with John Pro in 1719, it was not far from the maritime routes between the East Indies with holds overflowing with wealth; bays and inlets protected from storms; and finally, it had abundant fruit and was situated in quiet waters.
 Legendary pirates including William Kidd, Robert Culliford, Olivier Levasseur, Henry Every, Abraham Samuel and Thomas Tew lived in the île aux Forbans, an island located in the bay of Sainte Marie’s main town, Ambodifotatra.
-Many of them would found a family line.
+Many of them would find a family line.

 Diving.
 Free from sharks, the lagoon of the island is endowed with significant coral.